voxel51/fiftyone/docs/source/getting_started/install.rst

 .. code-block:: shell

-   pip uninstall fiftyone fiftyone-brain fiftyone-db voxel51-eta
+   pip uninstall fiftyone fiftyone-brain fiftyone-db

-If you installed the optional desktop App, you can uninstall that via:
+If you installed the optional desktop App, you can uninstall it via:

 .. code-block:: shell